 The big mountains of Torridon are out of bounds for the TGOC which has its northern limits on the A896 / A 832 main road west from Inverness.
 So this was an opportunity to take a couple of day-walks north of the road and check out the environment surrounding Beinn Alligin, Liathach and Beinn Eighe.

-We made very aware of the fall-out from Brexit when we tried to find an evening meal.
+We were made very aware of the fall-out from Brexit when we tried to find an evening meal.
 The nearby pubs and hotels were limiting food serving to residents only because of staff shortages.
 The newly opened Wee Whistle Stop cafe in Torridon’s community centre was doing a great lunchtime trade but closed at 4pm.
 Lis, the owner said “We would love to be open later but it is impossible to find staff”.

 We stayed at a B&B in nearby Annat from where we walked along the shore and into the foothills of Beinn Alligin.
 Despite the poor weather we met a few walkers who had made the circuit over the top.
 On our second day we were given a lift to the start of the path to the far side of Beinn Eighe.
 The car park was busy and we found a film crew with a couple of mountain bikers and a walking group with more than 30 members heading around the path to the ‘triple buttresses’.